ViaScientific/vfdocs/docs/ViaFoundry/profile.md

     mandatory for Google Cloud profiles, and you can always edit this path in the run page.
 For example, you could set it to `gs://bucket/dnext`.

--   **Run Command (optional):** You may specify a command or multiple commands to be run before the Nextflow job starts.
-Separate multiple commands with the && sign.
-For example, you could use the following command to load modules before running the job:
-    `source /etc/bashrc && module load java/1.8.0_31 && module load bowtie2/2.3.2`.

 -   **Nextflow Path (optional):** If the Nextflow path is not added to the $PATH environment variable, you can define the path in this